 Next, Dave Bartoletti describes the state of cloud computing and the requirements for hybrid cloud management.
 The core of Dave’s message is that the use of cloud computing is on the rise and that cloud is being leveraged for more and more complex applications – including those with sensitive data.

 Dave’s presentation is based on the statement, “what IT must do to deliver on the hybrid cloud promise…”

 - Cloud is about IT services first, infrastructure second

 - You won’t own the infrastructure, but you’ll own the service definitions; take control of your own service catalog

 - The cloud broker is at the center of the SaaS provider, cloud VAR, and cloud integrator

 - Cloud brokers can accelerate the cloud application lifecycle

-Chris Ward, CTO of LogicsOne, then dives in to the functionality of the Cloud Management as a Service, or CMaaS offering.
+Chris Ward, CTO of LogicsOne, then dives into the functionality of the Cloud Management as a Service, or CMaaS offering.
 The GreenPages CMaaS product implements some key features that can be used to help customers advance to the lofty points that Dave suggests in his presentation.
 CMaaS includes a cloud brokerage component and a multi-cloud monitoring and management component.
-Chris details some main features from the brokerage tool, which are designed to address the key points that Dave brought up:
+Chris details some main features of the brokerage tool, which are designed to address the key points that Dave brought up:

 - Collaborative Design